Free Texting While Driving Survey

 -

-Do you feel it is necessary to immediately respond to a text while driving?
+Do you feel pressured to respond to texts immediately, even when driving?

 -